gravitational/gravity/docs/6.x/cluster.md

   agents_advertise_addr: "<agents-host>:<agents-port>"
 ```

-* `public_advertise_addr` is the address that will be used for Ops Center
+* `public_advertise_addr` is the address that will be used for Gravity Hub
   UI and by CLI tools such as tele or tsh.
 This field is mandatory.
 * `agents_advertise_addr` is the address that remote clusters will use to
-  connect to Ops Center.
+  connect to Gravity Hub.
 This field is optional and it falls back to the
   public address if not specified.

-Create the resource to update the Ops Center endpoints:
+Create the resource to update Gravity Hub endpoints:

 ```bsh
 $ gravity resource create endpoints.yaml